huggingface/transformers/docs/source/add_new_model.rst

 **(Optional) Add notebook**

-It is very helpful to add a notebook that showcases in-detail how *brand_new_bert* can be used for inference and/or fine-tuned on a down-stream task.
+It is very helpful to add a notebook that showcases in-detail how *brand_new_bert* can be used for inference and/or fine-tuned on a downstream task.
 This is not mandatory to merge your PR, but very useful for the community.

 Share your work!!
 -----------------------------------------------------------------------------------------------------------------------